Get To Know Our Team

 Dr. Robertson is an active board member in the university and corporate domains.
 He serves on the Advisory Boards of the Sorbonne and Indian School of Business, and is a member of the Board of Directors of the Carlyle Group.
 Formerly, he was a director of CRA International, a trustee of Singapore Management University, and served on the Advisory Boards of Tsinghua University and Guanghua School of Management (Peking University).

 Born in Scotland, Robertson holds an M.A. in sociology and a Ph.D. in business from Northwestern University.
-He is married to Diana C. Robertson, the Riady Professor of Legal Studies and Business Ethics at the Wharton School.
+He is married to Diana C. Robertson, the Samuel A. Blank Professor in Legal Studies, Professor of Legal Studies & Business Ethics and the Vice Dean and Director of the Wharton Undergraduate Division.
 They have three grown children.

 Susan McMullen has been a member of the Baker Retailing Center team since 2006.
 She has extensive experience in the post-secondary sector including prior positions in both Wharton’s Behavioral Laboratory and Wharton’s Reginald H. Jones Center.
 Her role in Wharton’s Behavioral Laboratory was a Senior Research Coordinator where she worked with Wharton faculty on research projects determining survey viability, recommending sampling frameworks and recruited research participants.
 As Associate Director of the Jones Center, Susan managed projects and programs as well as researching and analyzing data around the center’s focus on the concerns of the chief executive officer and the top management team.
 She has an undergraduate degree from Governors State University.